The Twin Updated

 10. Garden Of Eden

-Just when you think you have it all on the Twin something else pops up, this however is the rarest twin memorabilia.
+Just when you think you have it all on The Twin something else pops up, this however is the rarest The Twin memorabilia.

 This Twin DVD features some very rare Twin performances.
-Incluing the following clips.
+Including the following clips.

 1. The Twin interview from New York